BeeCaffe/TPS/README.md

 # TPS
-###The thin plate spline interpolation of illumination compensation of projector-camera system.
+### The thin plate spline interpolation of illumination compensation of projector-camera system.

-This program is an implement version of paper '''Robust,Error-Tolerant Photomtric Projector Compensation''',which is used to do a illumination compensation of projector-camera system in txexture screen.However, our goal of implementing this paper is to weak the inner-reflection in the immersive projector-camera system,as a contrast experiment of our work.And, In the process of reproducing this paper, we have met many problem,so we suppose to provide convenience for those people who suppose to do the same thing.Meanwhile,if you want to get more detail information about this program, you would better to refer the paper of ```Robust Error-Tolerant Photomtric Projector Compensation```.
+This program is an implement version of paper ```Robust,Error-Tolerant Photomtric Projector Compensation```,which is used to do a illumination compensation of projector-camera system in txexture screen.However, our goal of implementing this paper is to weak the inner-reflection in the immersive projector-camera system,as a contrast experiment of our work.And, In the process of reproducing this paper, we have met many problem,so we suppose to provide convenience for those people who suppose to do the same thing.Meanwhile,if you want to get more detail information about this program, you would better to refer the paper of ```Robust Error-Tolerant Photomtric Projector Compensation```.

 # Environment